Scalable Differentially Private Sketches under Continual Observation: Conclusion

 \section{Conclusion}

-We have presented a new framework for sketch-based frequency estimation and heavy hitter detection that satisfies differential privacy under the challenging continual observation model.
-Our approach is built around a novel \emph{lazy update} mechanism, which selectively injects noise into a small, rotating portion of the sketch at each time step.
+We have presented a new framework for sketch-based frequency estimation that satisfies differential privacy under the challenging continual observation model.
+Our approach is built around a \emph{lazy update} mechanism, which selectively injects noise into a small, rotating portion of the sketch at each time step.
 This design choice dramatically reduces per-update computational overhead while maintaining strong utility and privacy guarantees.

-Through the design and implementation of the $\lazy$ and $\lazyhh$ algorithms, we demonstrate that it is possible to achieve both high throughput and high utility in privacy-sensitive streaming applications.
+Through the design and implementation of the $\lazy$ algorithm, we demonstrate that it is possible to achieve both high throughput and high utility in privacy-sensitive streaming applications.
 In particular, our experiments show that $\lazy$ improves update throughput by a factor of 250 compared to the state-of-the-art, while also offering better or comparable accuracy across a wide range of parameter settings.
-For heavy hitter detection, $\lazyhh$ is the first differentially private sketching method under continual observation to achieve perfect recall on real-world data with modest memory and strict privacy constraints.
-Thus, our results indicate that sketching under continual observation can be made efficient and accurate with principled algorithmic innovations.